zupzup/blog/rust-webapp/post.md

+*This post and example were based on Actix 0.7*

 I've been playing around with Rust quite a bit for the last several months and I have been loving it.

 There is definitely a rather steep learning curve compared to learning other languages, but when it clicks and something compiles, it tends to work well in my experience so far, which is very rewarding.